-US stealth jets arrive in South Korea as rhetoric heats up
+US masses stealth jets in South Korea for war games

 With every missile launch or nuclear test, Kim has improved his country's capabilities, McMaster said.

+Graham also said he will urge the Pentagon not to send any military dependents to South Korea.

+"It's crazy to send spouses and children to South Korea, given the provocation of North Korea.
+So I want them to stop sending dependents.
+And I think it's now time to start moving American dependents out of South Korea," he said.

-Air combat exercise to begin
+Air combat exercise begins

-Meanwhile, South Korean media showed six US Air Force F-22 Raptors, Washington's top-of-the-line stealth fighters, arriving in South Korea on Saturday to participate in the Vigilant Ace 18 air combat exercise, an annual US-South Korea drill the US Air Force says is designed to boost the "combat effectiveness" of the alliance.
+Six US Air Force F-22 Raptors, Washington's top-of-the-line stealth fighters, arrived in South Korea on Saturday to participate in the Vigilant Ace 18 air combat exercise, an annual US-South Korea drill the US Air Force says is designed to boost the "combat effectiveness" of the alliance.

-Some 230 aircraft and 12,000 personnel from the US and South Korea are participating in the weeklong exercise, according to a US Air Force statement.

-A South Korean defense official confirmed to CNN on Sunday that the US is sending dozens of high-end fighters, bombers and support aircraft to the drills.

-"The US aircraft that have landed on South Korea include six F-22s, six F-35s, six EA-18Gs," the official said.
+"The US aircraft that have landed on South Korea include six F-22s, six F-35s, six EA-18Gs," a South Korean defense official told CNN.
 "More than 10 F-15Cs and F-16s have also been deployed for the drill."

 These aircraft will stay in South Korea for the week.
-They will be joined by more F-35bs -- the Marine Corps version, based in Japan -- B-1 bombers and E-3 airborne warning and control system (AWACS) aircraft that will fly in to join the wargames and then return to bases elsewhere, the official said.
+They will be joined by more F-35Bs -- the Marine Corps version, based in Japan -- B-1 bombers and E-3 airborne warning and control system (AWACS) aircraft that will fly in to join the war games and then return to bases elsewhere, the official said.

 But it is the stealth fighters that experts say pose the biggest threat to Pyongyang.

-Cloaked with the world's most advanced stealth coating, the F-22s and F-35s would likely be called upon to lead a potential air campaign against North Korea should the situation escalate to the point of using military force, experts say.

-While the North Korean military maintains capable anti-air weaponry, their radar systems would be unable to detect the stealth fighters before a strike on those defensive systems.
+While the North Korean military maintains capable anti-air weaponry, its radar systems would be unable to detect the F-22s and F-35s, which are cloaked with the world's most advanced stealth coating, before a strike on those defensive systems.

-The Rodong Sinmun commentary said the aerial wargames show "the enemies' moves to start a nuclear war have reached a dangerous stage."
+The North Korean commentary published in state newspaper Rodong Sinmun on Sunday said the aerial war games show "the enemies' moves to start a nuclear war have reached a dangerous stage."

 "It is an open, all-out provocation against the DPRK, which may lead to a nuclear war any moment," it continued.